vitalikpetreniuk/yappo-sushi-wp/wordpress/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 21.0 =
+= 21.2 =

-Release date: 2023-08-22
+Release date: 2023-09-19

-We're thrilled to announce Yoast SEO 21.0!
-This update is geared at making your SEO journey smoother and more successful.
-We're introducing our first step into AI with automatic titles and meta description generation in Yoast SEO Premium.
-Find out more about what's new in Yoast SEO 21.0 in [our release post](https://yoa.st/release-22-8-23)!
+Yoast SEO 21.2 is out today!
+In this release, we've improved the naming of several features and enhanced the sidebar in the block editor, making it easier to use.
+Find out more about what's new in Yoast SEO 21.2 in [our release post](https://yoa.st/release-19-9-23)!

-#### Other

-* Sets the WordPress tested up to version to 6.3.

-= 20.13 =

-Release date: 2023-08-08

-Please welcome Yoast SEO 20.13!
-We've focused on enhancing compatibility and performance, making your SEO efforts smoother and more effective.
-We've also improved compatibility with WordPress 6.3.
-Find out more about what's new in Yoast SEO 20.13 in [our release post](https://yoa.st/release-8-8-23)!

 #### Enhancements

-* Ensures that the Google, Facebook and Twitter Preview modals are compatible with WordPress 6.3.
+* Renames Google preview to Search appearance in the metabox and sidebar.

+#### Bugfixes

+* Fixes a bug where, even if `Show author archives without posts in search results` is enabled, the archive page would have a `noindex` in the `robots` metatag.
+* Fixes a bug where notices about incorrect calls to `wpdb::prepare` would be thrown on Yoast SEO Premium activation.
+* Fixes a bug where pagination meta tags would be wrong when using Query Loop Block with custom query variables.
+* Fixes a bug where the redirect notification would mention "posts" when a tag was deleted or trashed.
+* Fixing a bug where adding special characters like "»" as a title separator would break the RSS feed.

 #### Other

-* Sets the WordPress tested up to version to 6.3.
+* Sets the minimum supported WordPress version to 6.2.

+= 21.1 =

+Release date: 2023-09-05

+Here's Yoast SEO 21.1!
+After the AI release, we're back with an update filled with fixes and enhancements to improve your SEO work.
+Check it out!
+Find out more about what's new in Yoast SEO 21.1 in [our release post](https://yoa.st/release-5-9-23)!

+#### Bugfixes

+* Fixes a bug where an error could occur when an indexable was outdated.
+Props to @jaimearroyonavia.
+* Fixes a bug where the cleanup routine would throw an error when on multisites.
+* Fixes a bug where the notification for a new content type in the notification center would not be dismissed when installing Elementor and reviewing the new content types.

+#### Other

+* Adds an attribute to the link "See who contributed to" to open in a new browser tab, located in the General tab.
+Props to @nathanwritescode-uk.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).